MicrosoftDocs/sql-docs/docs/advanced-analytics/r/create-a-local-package-repository-using-minicran.md

 # Create a local R package repository using miniCRAN
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-[miniCRAN](https://cran.r-project.org/web/packages/miniCRAN/index.html) package, created by [Andre de Vries](http://blog.revolutionanalytics.com/2016/05/minicran-sql-server.html), identifies and downloads package dependencies into a single folder, which you can zip and copy to other computers for offline R package installation.
+[miniCRAN](https://cran.r-project.org/web/packages/miniCRAN/index.html) package, created by [Andre de Vries](http://blog.revolutionanalytics.com/2016/05/minicran-sql-server.html), identifies and downloads packages and  dependencies into a single folder, which you can copy to other computers for offline R package installation.

 As an input, specify one or more packages. **miniCRAN** recursively reads the dependency tree for these packages and downloads only the listed packages and their dependencies from CRAN or similar repositories.

 As an output, **miniCRAN** creates an internally consistent repository consisting of the selected packages and all required dependencies.
-You can then move this local repository to the server, and proceed to install the packages without using the internet.
+You can then move this local repository to the server, and proceed to install the packages without an internet connection.

+> [!NOTE]
-Experienced R users often look for the list of dependent packages in the DESCRIPTION file for the downloaded package.
+> Experienced R users often look for the list of dependent packages in the DESCRIPTION file for the downloaded package.
 However, packages listed in **Imports** might have second-level dependencies.
 For this reason, we recommend **miniCRAN** for assembling the full collection of required packages.

 ## Why create a local repository